Kyrgyzstan to continue co-op with WB to further implement programs in health issues

 By Trend

-Deputy Chairman of the Cabinet of Ministers of Kyrgyzstan Edil Baisalov met with Country Manager for the World Bank Kyrgyz Republic Office Naveed Hassan Naqvi, Trend reports citing Kabar.
+Deputy Chairman of the Cabinet of Ministers of Kyrgyzstan Edil Baisalov met with Country Manager for the World Bank Kyrgyz Republic Office Naveed Hassan Naqvi, Trend reports with reference to Kabar.

 During the meeting, the sides discussed topical issues of cooperation in healthcare, the press service of the Cabinet reported.